 Inspired by her recent trip to the Yucatan, Nathalie implements the Mexican jungle and animals in her pensive showcases by combining paper cutouts, real plants, and light to create impactful shadow art.*

 Hand-cutting three installations for the fine dining restaurant Ration: Beverley, Nathalie is juxtaposing our addiction to technological gadgets with our biological urge for human touch and Mother Nature.
-The exhibition will be free to attend from January 21-30 from 9am-9pm with an opportunity to buy the artist’s work on location.

 *One of the installations will be interactive to the public.